Narrative Writing for kids starts with fun and creativity.

 The activities above will have helped your students internalise the narrative arc’s essential elements and laid much of the preparation work for writing their story.

 At this stage, they should be ready to map out their story using a graphic organizer.
 One that organizes their notes in the sequence of the essential elements listed above will help reinforce student understanding.

-Once they have completed their graphic organizer, it’s time for students to zoom in their focus, from the big picture stuff to the finer details.
+Once they have completed their graphic organizer, it’s time for students to zoom in on their focus, from the big picture to the finer details.

 Step 6: Narrative Writing Tips

 There is more to a well-written narrative than a soundly structured story arc.
 The writing itself must be finely crafted and filled with detail if it is to create vivid pictures in the reader’s mind and take them on an emotional journey.

 The following tips will help students bring color and life to their writing.

 When writing descriptions, encourage students to incorporate the five senses into their writing.
 Often, students focus on describing what can be seen and heard but challenge them to appeal to the other senses in their writing too.
 For example, what can be smelled, tasted, felt in this scene?